dapr/docs/daprdocs/content/en/developing-applications/middleware.md

 ## Configuring API middleware pipelines

 When launched, a Dapr sidecar constructs a middleware processing pipeline for incoming HTTP calls.
-By default the pipeline consists of [tracing middleware]({{< ref tracing-overview.md >}}) and CORS middleware.
+By default, the pipeline consists of [tracing middleware]({{< ref tracing-overview.md >}}) and CORS middleware.
 Additional middleware, configured by a Dapr [configuration]({{< ref configuration-concept.md >}}), can be added to the pipeline in the order they are defined.
-The pipeline applies to all Dapr API endpoints, including state, pub/sub, service invocation, bindings, secrets, configuration, distributed lock and others.
+The pipeline applies to all Dapr API endpoints, including state, pub/sub, service invocation, bindings, secrets, configuration, distributed lock, and others.

 A request goes through all the defined middleware components before it's routed to user code, and then goes through the defined middleware, in reverse order, before it's returned to the client, as shown in the following diagram.